abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 **Answer these (keep it tight):**
 - Justify your weights and your three cut-offs.
 Anchor at least one choice in a reading.
 - Run one profile through it end-to-end (yourself, anonymised, or a persona) and report the score and label.
-Does the label pass the smell test?
 - Compare your label to what the questionnaire and the person's actual risky share would say.
 Where they disagree, which should win?

 ---